-- Suppression and Rescue addition of one 24/7 firefighter (5.25 FTE) approved by Council August 2020, wage increments and duty to accommodate. - Dispatch wage increment. - Staff Development addition (partial year) of a Staff Development Officer.
+Suppression and Rescue - addition of one 24/7 firefighter (5.25 FTE) approved by Council August 2020, wage increments and duty to accommodate.

 Emergency Program

 Saanich Fire Department responsible for administration of Saanich's Emergency Program (SEP).
 The program provides for continuity in government and preservation of life and property through a coordinated response by elected officials, municipal departments, volunteer services and outside agencies who are able to assist during a major emergency or disaster.